Derbyshire Fire and Rescue Service: Notable incidents

 Derbyshire Fire and Rescue service were heavily involved in the coordination and response to the near-dam collapse incident at Toddbrook Reservoir, Whaley Bridge in Derbyshire.
 The service operated its strategic response out of a holding area based at Buxton fire station and its operational response from a forward command post at a sports field at the side of the reservoir.
 On 1 August 2019, a major incident was declared and 1,500 residents were evacuated from parts of Whaley Bridge, Furness Vale and New Mills after concrete slabs on the 1969 overflow spillway were partially dislodged by high volumes of water following several days of heavy rain.
 The Environment Agency issued a 'danger to life' warning due to the possibility of the dam collapsing.
 High-volume pumps were deployed to take water from the reservoir to prevent it from overflowing and reduce pressure on the dam.
 An RAF Chinook helicopter dropped 400 tonnes of aggregate into the damaged area and specialist contractors added concrete grouting between the bags of ballast to bind them together to support the spillway.

+Up to ninety firefighters were deployed to tackle a large scale apartment building fire inside an old converted cotton mill in the town of Glossop.
+Derbyshire Fire and Rescue service required the support of neighbouring fire departments from Greater Manchester and West Yorkshire to help bring the blaze under control.